-For the USPTO, pendency examination in months is calculated by measuring the time from filing to abandonment or issue for all applications that are abandoned or issued during a three month period.
-The average of these times is the pendency in months.
+For the USPTO, filing to issue compliance is calculated by measuring the time from filing to abandonment or issue for all applications that are issued in a year.
+The percentage of applications that have a compliance within 36 months is presented.
 This number includes plant patents and reissue patents in addition to utility patents (see above GRANT RATE).
+The USPTO does not utilize an average pendency measure comparable to the other IP5 Offices